yves-biener/boundary-aware-node-centrality-spatial-graphs/doc/presentation.typ

 // --------------------------------------------------------------------------------------------------------------------
 #pagebreak()
 = Future Work
-// - is there a certain property associated with centrality measurement algorithms that cause the results to be either dependent or independent of the graph's boundaries? (i.e. page rank or betweeness)

-- Can this approach be used to quantify results extracted from implication made by centrality measures?
+- Can this approach be used to quantify results extracted from implications made by centrality measures?
-  - Is a the linear part ($f(x)$) always a linear function or could it even be logarithmic?
-Maybe certain centrality measures should use other different function to fit / optimize for depending on their importance indicators.
-- Are there certain properties associated with algorithms (i.e. closeness, betweeness, page rank, etc.) that make them more or less dependent or even independent of the boundary?
+- Are there certain properties associated with algorithms (i.e. closeness, betweenness, page rank, etc.) that make them more or less dependent or even independent of the boundary?
 - And the other way around: Are there certain properties on graphs that indicate better use for particular algorithms?
+- Is a the linear part $f(x)$ always a linear function or could it even be logarithmic?
+Maybe certain centrality measures should use other different function to optimize for depending on their importance indicators.

 // --------------------------------------------------------------------------------------------------------------------